-Some gold can be found by panning in rivers; heavy gold will remain in the pan, whereas lighter rocks and minerals float out.
+Some gold can be found by panning in rivers; heavy gold will remain in the pan, whereas less dense rocks and minerals float out.
 This small-scale form of gold mining has little effect on the body of water, but the large-scale practice of mining gold from ore can have tremendous negative effects on water quality.

 Poisoned Drinking Water

 Cyanide used at these mines to leach gold from ore resulted in such high levels of pollution that people cannot use nearby water resources until they have been subjected to extensive and expensive treatment and purification.
-Montana's Department of Environmental Quality expects reclamation efforts at the former mines to continue indefinitely.
+Reclamation efforts at the former mines are expected to continue indefinitely.

 Most forms of gold mining involve moving massive amounts of soil and rock, which can be detrimental to the surrounding wildlife habitat.
-The U.S. Environmental Protection Agency estimates that the development of a proposed gold and copper mine in Alaska's Bristol Bay would destroy at least 24 miles of streams that support the world's largest sockeye salmon fishery.
+The United States Environmental Protection Agency estimates that the development of a proposed gold and copper mine in Alaska's Bristol Bay would destroy at least 24 miles of streams that support the world's largest sockeye salmon fishery.